IMF: Vaccines will power 5.5% global economic growth in 2021

 WASHINGTON (AP) — The spread of COVID-19 vaccines will power a stronger global economic recovery in 2021, the International Monetary Fund forecast Tuesday.

 After sinking 3.5% in 2020, the worst year since World War II, the global economy will grow 5.5% this year, the 190-country lending organization predicted.
-The new figure for 2021 is an upgrade from the 5.2% expansion the IMF forecast in October and would mark the fastest year of global growth since the 2010 snapback from the financial crisis.
+The new figure for 2021 is an upgrade from the 5.2% expansion the IMF forecast in October and would mark the fastest year of global growth since 2007.

+The vaccines should contain the spread of the virus and allow governments around the world to ease lockdowns and encourage a return to normal economic activity.
+The world economy also got a boost from government stimulus programs late last year in the United States and Japan.

 In an update to its World Economic Outlook, the IMF said that it expects the U.S. economy -- the world’s biggest -- to expand 5.1% this year after collapsing 3.4% in 2020.
 No. 2 China is expected to record 8.1% growth after eking out a 2.3% increase in 2020.

-Note: This story has been corrected to show that 2021 forecast would mark the fastest year of global growth since 2007, not since 2010.